 TIA tracks and advocates on federal- and state-level legislation and policy that has the potential to impact the toy industry.
 TIA — in collaboration with its Government Affairs Committees and member companies — works with Congress, the Administration and other federal agencies to promote the growth of the toy industry, implement effective regulations and mitigate costs to toy companies.

 TIA takes action on a myriad of key federal issues facing the toy industry, from product safety and trade and customs issues to the regulation of marketing to children, and beyond.
 TIA works with Congress and the Administration to ensure that the perspective of the toy industry is heard and understood, and that existing laws are enforced and interpreted fairly at the federal level.

 Toxic Substances and Control Act (TSCA)

-However, several states are at various stages of implementing chemical reporting or ban bills, citing a lack of confidence that Congress will effectively address chemical reform on the federal level as the reason for needing state action.
+Since TSCA has not been significantly reformed in more than 30 years, several states are at various stages of implementing chemical reporting or ban bills, citing a lack of confidence that Congress will effectively address chemical reform on the federal level.

 TIA Issue Brief: TSCA Reform – January 2013 (Members Only)